LuC1us-cloud/Sandelio_app_1/README.md

 Problems:
--- Drawings sheet some weird things are happening with sizing, sometimes goes out of bounds
+-- Drawings sheet some weird things are happening with sizing, sometimes goes out of bounds -- FIX: Delete config fuckery, just rewrite everything.

- ____
-/
+ADD:
+-- Add 5cm buffer to windows only if 2 or more are in the same row.
+// Su item buffer pabandyt matematiškai apžaist, kad nereiktų daug keisti, kitu atvėju nuimt bufferį visiškai ir pridėt kažkokį local skaičiavimą.

+DONE:
+-- Add settings window with country selector.
+-- Add loading animation, to know if the program has died.
-| -- Weird stacking behaviour, items get placed in wrong Y coordinate (f.e. first item gets placed in 600, then stacking continues, then Y cursor reaches 600 and it get's placed there again) // FIXED
+-- Weird stacking behaviour, items get placed in wrong Y coordinate (f.e. first item gets placed in 600, then stacking continues, then Y cursor reaches 600 and it get's placed there again) // FIXED
-| -- After getting placed on pallets, some Items start their Y position not on 0 // FIXED
-|
-\____ // FIXED, same issue caused both behaviours.

--- One Item now get's duplicated and an extra pallet is created // FIXED -- Probably orderNr is broken on non-Alone pallets, since it just writes all orders as one // FIXED -- One element get's lost in File Parsing // FIXED, coincadentally that was the glitch, which caused some files to not open
+-- After getting placed on pallets, some Items start their Y position not on 0 // FIXED -- One Item now get's duplicated and an extra pallet is created // FIXED -- Probably orderNr is broken on non-Alone pallets, since it just writes all orders as one // FIXED -- One element get's lost in File Parsing // FIXED, coincadentally that was the glitch, which caused some files to not open